 In this article, we introduce the definition and importance of an analytical report.
 Then, with examples, we clarify further how to create a report analysis effectively.

-To sum up, when drafting an analytical report, you need to define clearly with a target audience and apply a corresponding analytics framework based on their expectations.
+To sum up, when drafting an analytical report, you need to clearly define the target audience and apply a corresponding analytics framework based on their expectations.

-Last but not least, visualization experience is something we should never forget.
-Audience will only read your report when it looks attractive.
+Last but not least, the visualization experience is something we should never forget.
+The audience will only read your report when it looks attractive.
 To make your analytical report more remarkable, we suggest BI tools such as FineReport.

 Explore Other Resources